 When heat waves, floods or droughts strike, not everyone is affected equally.
 While those responsible for climate change usually have the resources to adapt, the climate crisis hits hardest those who have contributed least to it.

 Friederike Otto is one of the world's most influential climate scientists.
-The physicist and climatologist at Imperial College London has played a key role in developing the new field of attribution science and can calculate in real time how much climate change has influenced individual extreme weather events.
+The physicist and philosopher at Imperial College London has played a key role in developing the new field of attribution science and can calculate in real time how much climate change has influenced individual extreme weather events.
 As co-leader of World Weather Attribution and lead author of the IPCC reports, she has permanently changed the global debate on climate change.

 In her latest book, Climate Injustice: What the Climate Crisis Has to Do with Capitalism, Racism and Sexism, Otto makes it clear that climate change is not purely a scientific issue, but above all a question of justice.
 Anyone who takes climate protection seriously must combat global inequality.